ryanrhymes/owl_guide/book/chapter/cgraph_intro.rst

 The shape inference functionality allows Owl to calculate how much memory is required to evaluate the graph and pre-allocate the space.
 Owl can also track the reference number of each node and reuse the allocated memory as much as possible, this reduces both memory footprint but GC overhead, significantly improves the computation speed.

-The Optimiser functor searches for various structural patterns in a graph, remove unnecessary computations and fusing nodes.
+The Optimiser functor searches for various structural patterns in a graph, removes unnecessary computations and fusing nodes if possible.
+All the patterns are defined in `owl_computation_optimiser.ml <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_optimiser.ml>`_, and it is very straightforward to plug in more patterns to extend.
+Here are some example patterns.

-constant folding ...
+*Constant folding* is a very basic pattern.
+Because the inputs which nodes `#241` depends on are all constants, so the value of `#241` is already decided.
+We can fold all the constants to node `#241` before evaluating the computation graph.

 .. figure:: ../figure/owl_cgraph_opt_0.png
    :scale: 50 %